-It’s important to prevent a fall especially for seniors.
+It’s important to prevent falls especially for seniors.
 A fall can spell big trouble.
 It can land you squarely in the hospital and reduce your independence.

 According to the Centers for Disease Control and Prevention (CDC), 25 percent of seniors age 65 and older suffer a fall every year.
+Annually slip, trip and fall accidents among the elderly account for 2.8 million injuries and 32,000 deaths.
 Many suffer head trauma, hip fractures and lacerations due to falls.

 What Can I Do to Lessen My Chances?

+Get Regular Exercise.
 Some falls are caused by weak muscles.
-Strength-building exercises are best and include: walking, swimming and dancing
+Strength-building exercises are best.
+Consider these exercises to build strength: walking, swimming or dancing.

-If you spill something, take time to clean it up so no one trips and slips
+Clean Up Spills.
+If you spill something, take time to clean it up so no one slips.

 Special care should be taken during winter months.
 Snow and ice can track in your house on your shoes and increase the chances of a fall.
 Clean off your shoes after going outside in snow and ice.